 If your child needs specialized nutrition support, one of the best things you can do is express confidence in the decisions you and your child's health care team have made.
 Fear of the unknown is normal.
 Discuss these fears and concerns with the RDN.
 Ask for help as much as needed, and have the RDN or home health care practitioner explain and demonstrate special feeding instructions.

-Finally, make your child feel included.
-If the only family time involves food, this can make a child on nutrition support feel left out.
+Finally, make your child feels included.
+If family time only involves food, this can make a child on nutrition support feel left out.
 Try to build family rituals and family time around activities that do not involve food and meals.

 Find a Nutrition Expert